NikSativa/SmartNetwork/README.md

 - predefined API for basic types: *Void, Data, any Decodable, Image, Any(JSON)*
 - *async/await* and *closure* strategies in one interface
-- use `CustomDecodable` to define your own decoding strategy or type
+- use `Deserializable` to define your own decoding strategy or type
+- decode with `keyPath` for nested json objects in response.
 - **Plugin** is like Android interceptors.
 Handle every *request-response* in runtime!
 Make your own magic with validation, logging, auth, etc...
   + *Plugins.StatusCode* to handle http status codes or use *StatusCode* directly for easy mapping to human readable enumeration
   + *Plugins.Basic* or *Plugins.Bearer* for easy use auth strategy
   + *Plugins.TokenPlugin* to update every request headers or query parameters
   + *Plugins.Curl* to print every request in curl format
+  + *Plugins.CurlOS* to print every request in curl format with OS Logger
   + *Plugins.JSONHeaders* to add json specific headers to every request
 - **PluginPriority** to define order of plugins in chain of execution
 - **StopTheLine** mechanic to handle any case when you need to stop whole network and wait while you make something: *update auth token, handle Captcha etc..*